What is sound

 |Digital audio||0 dB FS||Maximum operating level of the digital systems|

-The point of using decibel is that after changing the volume, for example, 6dB up or down, we will hear the sound at the same level, regardless of the sound source and the measurement scale.
+The point of using decibels is that after changing the volume, for example, 6dB up or down, we will hear the sound at the same level, regardless of the sound source and the measurement scale.
 It is a universal unit, made to fit our non-linear perception of sound.

 The speed of the object’s vibrations is called frequency.
 It’s measured in hertz (as “Hz”) and in fact, very simple: one hertz is equal to one cycle of vibrations per second.
 The “cycle” is the full movement of vibration: back, forth, and back to its original position.